Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Analysis

 \section{Analysis}

 The details how the shortest path computations are performed will be discussed in Section~\ref{sec:shortest}; in the following analysis, we assume it can be efficiently implemented.
-At the initialization, $err_\emptyset({\bf 0})$ must be finite or the problem is unbounded by the second part of Assumption~\ref{assump:error}.
+At the initialization, $err_\emptyset({\bf 0})$ must be finite or the problem is unbounded as assumed in Oracle~\ref{assump:error}.

 \textsc{Trial-and-Error} replaces $f$ by $\hat f$ if $err_F(\hat f)\le \Delta/2$ and keeps the same $f$ otherwise.
 The first case will be called a {\sl successful} trial, the latter is {\sl unsuccessful}.
-The following is (an almost identical) counterpart of Lemma~\ref{lem:basic-alg}. \begin{lemma} \begin{enumerate}[(i)] \item In the main part of the $\Delta$-phase, the $F$-pseudoflow $f$ is an integer multiple of $\Delta$ on each arc $ij\in E\setminus F$, and consequently, $E_f^F(\Delta)=E_f^F$. \item $(\Delta,F)$-feasibility is maintained in the main part and in subroutine \textsc{Extend}$(\Delta,f,F)$. \item At the beginning of the main part, $Ex(f)\le (2n+m_N)\Delta$, and at the end, $Ex(f)\le n\Delta$. \item The main part consists of at most $2n+m_N$ flow augmentation steps. \end{enumerate} \end{lemma} \begin{proof} For {\em (i)}, $f$ is zero on every arc in $E\setminus F$ at the beginning of the algorithm and after every successful trial.
+The following is (an almost identical) counterpart of Lemma~\ref{lem:basic-alg}. \begin{lemma} \begin{enumerate}[(i)] \item In the main part of the $\Delta$-phase, the $F$-pseudoflow $f$ is an integer multiple of $\Delta$ on each arc $ij\in E\setminus F$, and consequently, $E_f^F(\Delta)=E_f^F$. \item $(\Delta,F)$-feasibility is maintained in the main part and in subroutine \textsc{Extend}$(\Delta,f,F)$. \item At the beginning of the main part, $Ex(f)\le (2n+m_N)\Delta$, and at the end, $Ex(f)\le n\Delta$. \item The main part consists of at most $2n+m_N$ flow augmentation steps. \item The scaling factor $\Delta$ decreases by at least a factor of 2 between two $\Delta$-phases. \end{enumerate} \end{lemma} \begin{proof} For {\em (i)}, $f$ is zero on every arc in $E\setminus F$ at the beginning of the algorithm and after every successful trial.
 In every other case, the previous phase had scaling factor $2\Delta$, and thus by induction, the flow is an integer multiple of $2\Delta$ at the end of the main part of the $2\Delta$-phase, a property also maintained by \textsc{Extend}$(2\Delta,f,F)$.
 The $2\Delta$-phase finishes with \textsc{Adjust}$(\Delta,f,F)$, possibly modifying the flow on every arc by $\pm \Delta$.
 In the main part of the $\Delta$-phase, the shortest path augmentations also change the flow by $\pm \Delta$.
 This implies $E_f^F(\Delta)=E_f^F$.